rceleita/rice_online/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.2.3 [15/08/2016] =

+* Fix: Mega sub menus not correctly closed on mobile when effect is set to Fade
+* Fix: Cursor styling for disabled links
+* Fix: Apply animation to closing sub menus
+* Fix: Bring megamenu button forward on nav-menus page
+* Fix: Replace deprecated jQuery 'addSelf' with 'andBack'
+* Improvement: Theme Editor usability.
+Add color pallete to color picker.
+Add Copy Color option
+* Improvement: Only prompt for SCSS compilation when current CSS is outdated
+* Change: Indicate whether style.css file was generated from core or custom version of megamenu.scss

 = 2.2.2 [21/07/2016] =